badarpm/bees-power-media/README.md

 ## 🌟 Overview

-**Bee's Power Media Manager** is a desktop application for Windows that converts media files between formats with **zero quality loss** using copy streams technology.
+**Bee's Power Media** is a desktop application for Windows that converts media files between formats with **zero quality loss** using copy streams technology.
 No re-encoding means conversions are 10-100x faster than traditional tools!

 Currently in active development - watch this space! ⭐